Best phone battery life in 2024: The longest lasting smartphones

 (Image credit: Tom's Guide)

-Meet the longest-lasting flagship phone we've ever tested.
+Meet the longest-lasting Samsung flagship phone we've ever tested.
 The Galaxy S24 Ultra finished 15 minutes shy of the 17-hour mark, beating out last year's flagship phone from Motorola by nearly an hour.
-The S24 Ultra's performance is 2.5 hours better than Apple's latest flagships, which are no slouches when it comes to lasting a long time on a charge.
+While the Galaxy S24 Ultra finished 2.5 hours ahead of the best performing iPhone 15 model, the iPhone 16 Pro Max has since come along to take the S24 Ultra's long-lasting flagship crown.

 Samsung didn't increase the battery size in the Galaxy S24 Ultra — it remains at 5,000 mAh.
 So we have to credit the Snapdragon 8 Gen 3 chipset powering the phone for its excellent efficiency.
 It's also worth noting we recorded that time with the S24 Ultra's adaptive refresh rate turned on, so the Qualcomm chipset does a great job managing power.